 A simple recipe transforms excess zucchini into a healthy and delicious zucchini basil pesto.
 Mix with pasta, add to chicken or fish, or use anywhere you love regular pesto!

 Without a doubt, zucchini is among the most prolific late summer vegetables.

-I don’t keep a vegetable garden – my thumb is pitch black – but I see the crazy piles of zucchini at farmers markets and grocery stores.
-And I understand from people who do somehow manage to grow actual plants in the actual ground that you can hardly keep up with the zucchini at this time of year.
+I don’t keep a vegetable garden – my thumb is pitch black – but I see the crazy piles of it at farmers markets and grocery stores.
+And I understand from people who do manage to grow actual plants in the actual ground that you can hardly keep up with the zucchini at this time of year.
 They sort of just keep coming.

 Which leaves you with a lot of zucchini!

 It’s pretty common to bake zucchini into breads, muffins, and cakes, because it adds a lot of moisture without an overpowering flavor.
 But sometimes you just don’t need another quick bread.

 Enter: zucchini pesto.

 Cross my heart, this tastes just like “regular” basil pesto, but you’ll do a happy dance knowing that you and yours are gobbling up healthy veggies in every bite.
 This is 100% approved by everyone from choosy toddlers and pre-schoolers to teenagers and adults who otherwise “don’t do” zucchini.

 - Grated zucchini: about 2 cups, which you should easily get from 1 large or 2 small zucchini.

 - Basil: for the best traditional pesto flavor, you still want to include basil, but a relatively small amount — 1 cup or so — will do the trick.
 This is my go-to pesto recipe because I hate using all my basil at once.